 Over the centuries, the Judean Desert in Israel has served as a place of hiding and sanctuary for rhose seeking refuge from Jerusalem.
 David ran away from King Saul and from Abshalom to the desert.
 Many Jewish and Christian sects escaped the corruption of Jerusalem to the holy desert, such as the Essenes who wrote the Dead Sea Scrolls.
 John the Baptist lived in the Judean Desert.

-During the early Christian period, inspired by the Holy Land, hundreds and eventually thousands of Christian hermits chose to live in remote desert caves.
+During the early Christian period, hundreds then thousands of Christian hermits chose to live in remote desert caves.

 Several dozen monasteries were built around these hermit caves.
 One of the largest ancient monasteries that are still active is Mar Saba Monastery near Bethlehem.

 Built in the 4th century, it hangs precariously on the peaks of Kidron Valley, named by Christians the Valley of Resurrection.
 The Kidron River starts outside the Old City of Jerusalem -

 and runs through the desert until it empties into the Dead Sea.

 Another spectacular monastery in the Judean Desert is St. George Monastery.

 St. George Koziba Monastery seems to be engraved right into the steep rockface of the Qelt Valley cliffs between Jerusalem and Jericho.

 Do take care if you choose to visit here.
 However lovely, this monastery is in an area that has seen hostilities.
 Check before you go there on your own, or we recommend that you join a private or organized tour.